 Facilities and Services

-Non-essential research operations will be suspended at the Land and Water Research Building and Energy and the Environment Laboratory (EEL) by 5 pm on March 24 and remain suspended until further notice.
-This includes research group laboratories in the EEL building as well as the Energy and Environmental Sustainability Laboratories (EESL):
+As of May 19, non-essential research operations remain suspended at the Energy and the Environment Laboratory (EEL) and Land and Water Research Building.
+While Penn State and IEE plan to return to research, please see https://iee.psu.edu/returning-research-iee.
+The on-campus suspension includes research group laboratories in the EEL building as well as the Energy and Environmental Sustainability Laboratories (EESL):

 - Radiocarbon Lab